critocrito/sugarcube/packages/plugin-googlesheets/README.md

   from.
 Requires `google.copy_from_spreadsheet` as well.
 - `google.skip_empty` Use this option to only export data pipelines that contain any data.
+- `google.selection_list`: Enable a drop down selection list for a field.
+It validates that input can only be one of the specified options.
+The selection list is specified using the following format:
+  `<field-name>:opt1,opt2,opt3`.
+This will validate the input of `<field-name>` to be one of `opt1`, `opt2` or `opt3`.
+This option is an array and can be specified multiple times.

 ### `sheets_import`